 This is just a phony narrative.

-This is like the Scarlet Letter that they oh, conservative racist.
+This is like the Scarlet Letter that they, oh, conservative racist.

-Oh, pr Trump racist.
+Oh, Trump racist.

-Doesn't matter what he said Saturday, doesn't matter what he said Sunday, it doesn't matter the many, many tapes I've played over the years of him denouncing Duke, the KKK and white supremacy.
+It doesn't matter the many, many tapes I've played over the years of him denouncing Duke, the KKK, and white supremacy.

 And this wasn't just this weekend.